 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

-He also has considerable ties to the Atlantic Coast Conference as a former player and assistant coach at Virginia (four seasons as player and four as a coach).
+He also has considerable ties to the Atlantic Coast Conference as a former player and assistant coach at the University of Virginia (four seasons as player and four as an assistantcoach).
 In addition, he also spent two years on the coaching staff at Clemson.

-The last four years (2009-13), Irish teams posted the most wins (97) over a four-year period than at any other time in program history.
+From 2009-13, Irish teams posted more wins (97) over a four-year period than at any other time in program history.
 Notre Dame compiled a 97-41 record for a .703 winning percentage.
-In addition, that last four years also saw the Irish finish with a 48-24 (.667) mark in the BIG EAST Conference, also the most wins for Notre Dame teams in a four-year span.
+In Notre Dame's last four years in the BIG EAST(2009-13), the Irish finished with a 48-24 (.667) record, which also resulted in the most league wins in a four-year span.

-Since returning to Notre Dame five years ago, Irish teams have earned four consecutive NCAA berths and have had five consecutive 20-win campaigns.
-Notre Dame has finished with a 118-55 (.682) record overall and were 56-34 (.622) in BIG EAST play.
+Since Solomon's return, Notre Dame has earned four NCAA berths, registered 20 or more wins on five occasions and compiled a 133-72 (.649) overall record.
+In addition, Irish teams were 56-34 (.622) in BIG EAST play.
 In his first stint with the Irish, Notre Dame compiled a 66-31 record for a .680 winning percentage and a 31-17 mark (.646) in the BIG EAST.

-He began his coaching career as a graduate assistant at the University of Delaware under Steve Steinwedel, in 1988-89.
-He then moved to Bowling Green the following season and spent three seasons (1989-92) there, helping the Falcons reach the National Invitation Tournament on two occasions.
+He began his coaching career as a graduate assistant at the University of Delaware under Steve Steinwedel in 1988-89.
+He then moved to Bowling Green the following sea- son and spent three seasons (1989-92) there, helping the Falcons reach the NIT on two occasions.

 Solomon then took a position as an assistant at Manhattan College for the 1992-93 campaign.

 Following that one season, Solomon moved to the University of Richmond for the 1993-94 campaign, before returning to his alma mater.
 He coached at Virginia under Jeff Jones from 1994-98, serving as coordinator of recruiting and player development.
-During Solomon's tenure at Virginia, the Cavaliers advanced to the NCAA tournament twice, including a trip to the Elite Eight in 1995, when the team tied for the regular season ACC crown.
+During Solomon's tenure at Virginia, the Cavaliers advanced to the NCAA Championsip twice, including a trip to the Elite Eight in 1995, when the team tied for the regular-season ACC crown.

 Solomon enrolled at Virginia as a student in the fall of 1983, earned a basketball scholarship and was a four-year letterwinner.
-Virginia made three NCAA tournament appearances, earned one NIT berth and won 78 games during his four-year tenure.
-Solomon was a member of the `84 team that advanced to the NCAA Final Four in Seattle, Wash.
+Virginia made three NCAA Championsip appearances, earned one NIT berth and won 78 games during his four-year tenure.
+Solo- mon was a member of the `84 team that advanced to the NCAA Final Four in Seattle, Washington.

 Solomon, who graduated with a bachelor's degree in rhetoric and communication studies, is married to the former Tracy Coleburn, a former track standout at Virginia.
-The couple has two daughters, Maya Anne and Kamra Mae, and a son, Anthony Jr.
+The couple has two daughters, Maya (a freshman basketball player at Maryville University), Kamra and a son, Anthony Jr.